FAQ: Frequently Asked Questions

 Q: Do you accept international students?

-A: No. You must either be a United States Citizen or be a United States Permanent Alien and in possession of the assigned ‘green card.’
+A: Eligible applicants must either be a United States Citizen or be a United States Permanent Resident and in possession of the assigned ‘green card.’

 Q: I have a medical degree from a country outside of the United States, can I enter your medical school?